Aveglia/vAMPirus/helpmeoutsome.md

 Now that we have an understanding on how to deploy vAMPirus with Nextflow, lets look at how to set both analysis- and resource-related parameters for your vAMPirus runs.

-## The Nextflow output
+## The Nextflow monitoring screen

-When submitting a launch command to start your vAMPirus run, Nextflow will spit out something that looks like this (output for DataCheck mode):
+When submitting a launch command to start your vAMPirus run, Nextflow will spit out something that looks like this:

         executor >  local (57)
         [8a/75e048] process > Build_database                                  [100%] 1 of 1 ✔